 These budgets are perfect for companies whose variable costs can be directly tied to revenue, as the “variable cost: revenue” ratios are imperative for the flexible budget formula calculation.

 This type of budgeting is also ideal for a company that has a centralized reporting system for financial data.
 Once the budget is set, financial analysts must periodically measure the company’s actualized budgets to compare the variance between the projected budget and the actual budget.
 This analysis is crucial for maintaining relevancy, and it can only be done with timely, centralized financial data from each business department.

 How To Create A Flexible Budget

 Businesses looking to implement a more adaptable budget ought to preemptively hire or allocate financial resources to create and maintain it.
-Generally, budget analysts or FP&A (financial planning and analysis) professionals take on the responsibility of creating the budget, monitoring spending and making recommendations based on performance.
+Generally, budget analysts or FP&A consulting (financial planning and analysis) professionals take on the responsibility of creating the budget, monitoring spending and making recommendations based on performance.
 These resources are imperative to ensure that the budget remains relevant as company performance and other factors change.